 As a result of filing the FAFSA, the filer is sent a Student Aid Report (SAR).
-The college is sent an electronic version from the federal processor.
-Once the results are received by the Financial Aid Office, it will be reviewed to determine eligibility.
-Students may be required to provide additional documentation as necessary through a process called verification.
-The student must submit all requested documents within 60 days of the request - if the ISIR has been turned in prior to or during the academic year in which the student is enrolled.
+The College is sent an electronic version from the federal processor.
+Once the results are received by the financial aid office, it will be reviewed to determine eligibility.
+Students may be selected to provide additional documentation, as necessary, through a process called verification.
+If selected, you will receive an email notification from the financial aid office requesting the additional documentation.
+Deadline to submit verification documentation is 45 days from the date of your email request.
+The verification process must be completed before federal aid can be applied to your account.
+Failure to return documents by the deadline could result in delays or cancellation of federal aid.
+Students may be required to make out of pocket payments toward their term, or may be dropped from classes for non-payment.
 When the verification process is finished, students will receive an email confirming the verification review is complete.
 If the documentation is not received by the deadline and the student is no longer enrolled, the student becomes ineligible for federal assistance for that period.
-If the student is still enrolled, Williamson can accept documentation on a case-by case bases, make a decision to verify, and award aid.
-Consequences of not turning in requested documentation by the required deadline could result in delays or cancellation of financial aid.
-Students may be required to make out of pocket payments toward their term, or may be dropped for non-payment.
+If the student is still enrolled, and turns in documents past the deadline, the financial aid office can accept documentation on case-by case basis, make a decision to verify, and award aid.